LR-POR/tools/etc/README-Valence.md

 'Daniel Blaufuks apresenta um trabalho construído a partir de imagens previamente existentes, o que situa este trabalho na linha das mais recentes preocupações do autor (a questão da perda de referência das imagens fotográficas, o trabalho sobre a simulação), não deixando contudo de estar sempre presente o registo poético, em parte autobiográfico, que sempre o caracterizou:'
 ```

 If there are deprels such as nsubj:pass or aux:pass in the valence object, one can access by typing valence.nsubj_pass or valence.aux_pass.

+## How to collect data from a new dataset?

+TODO